brandenc40/groupme-bot/README.md

 ### Running Your App

-Start your app with uvicorn.
+Start your app with [Uvicorn](http://www.uvicorn.org/deployment/).
+For more deployment details, see http://www.uvicorn.org/deployment/.

 Example running an `app` object in `main.py`.